Updated May 2018

 - Check if your data processors are GDPR complaint.

-Pretty much every business within the EU (and plenty outside the EU) will need to comply with GDPR from 25th May 2018.
+Pretty much every business within the EU (and plenty outside the EU) needs to comply with GDPR from 25th May 2018.
 But many of the new rules aren't too different from those you should already be following under the Data Protection Act.

 We recommend checking out the ICO website for more details on the regulations, and seeking legal advice if you're at all unsure of your obligations.

-RotaCloud are working towards GDPR compliance.
+RotaCloud is GDPR compliant.
 Click here to find out what we're doing to meet these new data protection requirements.